-While some families will want to live there due the desirable school district, he thinks most renters will be Millennials.
+While some families will want to live there due to the desirable school district, he thinks most renters will be Millennials.

-Amenities and big retail in Koreatown
+Amenities and Big Retail in Koreatown

 The Koreatown neighborhood in Los Angeles is a vibrant and fast-growing community with world-class dining, eclectic shopping, and energetic nightlife options.
 What it lacks are new luxury apartments.
 In the last 20 years, only small-scale condominium buildings have been built, says Kevin Farrell of Century West Partners